AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 - Updated `$ (GENERATED_DIR)/out.config` file.
 - `$ (GENERATED_DIR)/out.config.old` backup file.

-### 4. Generation of the autoconf.h header
+### 4. Generation of the autoconf.h Header
-With the addition of Kconfig a dependency has been added to the build
+With the addition of Kconfig, a dependency has been added to the build
 process: the `$ (GENERATED_DIR)/autoconf.h` header file.
 This header file is the main output from the Kconfig configuration system.
 It holds all the macros that should be used to configure modules in RIOT:
 `CONFIG_<module>_<parameter>`.

-In order to generate the `autoconf.h` file the `genconfig` script is used.
+In order to generate the `autoconf.h` file, the `genconfig` script is used.
 Inputs for this script are the main `Kconfig` file and `out.config` configuration file, which holds the selected values for the exposed parameters.